lch99310/snake-game-completely-created-by-gpt-4o/README.md

 # Snake Game - A PM-Engineer Collaboration with ClaudeAI

-This project demonstrates an interesting collaboration between a Product Manager (me) and an AI Engineer (GPT) to create a classic Snake game.
+This project demonstrates an interesting collaboration between a Product Manager (me) and an AI Engineer (Claude) to create a classic Snake game.
 The project showcases how clear product requirements can be effectively transformed into a functional web game through iterative development.

 ## Project Overview

 - **Role Distribution:**
   - Product Manager (Chung-Hao): Provided clear requirements, feedback, and feature requests
-  - Engineer (claude): Implemented the technical solutions and game logic
+  - Engineer (Claude): Implemented the technical solutions and game logic

 ## Play the Game